william6542/william6542.github.io/_posts/2022-12-04-Oregon-Logs-Data-Project.markdown

 ### Introduction
 The question that we decided on looking into and trying to answer was how much, if at all, economic swings could be seen through the commercial prices of logs as sold through the Oregon Department of Forestry.

-### Context Concerning the Dataset from the Oregon Dept. of Forestry
+#### Context Concerning the Dataset from the Oregon Department of Forestry
 The dataset that we found and decided to use was a dataset from the Oregon Department of Forestry.
-The dataset has 7,884 distinct rows of data about sold logs over the course of 15 years, from 2000 to 2015.
+The raw dataset has 7,884 distinct rows of data about sold logs over the course of 15 years, from 2000 to 2015.
 It also contains some data from 2016, but because the data is incomplete for that year we decided against using it as part of our analysis and final dataset.
+(We will talk more about our computational process below).
 The raw dataset has seven different variables tracked for each column, with those variables being:
 1. The Year it was sold
 2. The quarter it was sold in that year
 3. what region the log came from
 4. The grade it was given
 5. The price it was sold for, and
 6. The number of people who bid on the log / the number of pond centers called.
-(We are unsure of this variable and will explain later below).

-It was at first a somewhat surprisingly comprehensive dataset for something that seemed so mundane, but after some thought the importance of keeping such data was clear.
+This dataset was surprisingly comprehensive.
+The importance of keeping such data was immediately clear to us.
 It was for situations just like this, be it by the data collectors or others like us, that the lessons which can be learned by interpreting the data collected are more than worth the effort of collection.

+#### Some Issues with Two Column Variables
-The main issue with the data is that we have been unable to get in contact with the data collector.
+The main issue with the data is that we have been unable to get in contact with the data collector/creator/curator (Julie from the Oregon Department of Forestry).
 Without her help, we are unable to use two of the columns: Grades and Number.of.Quotes.

-One problem that we ran into with this dataset is getting context for two of the types of data that is in it.
-While we reached out to the creator of the dataset, or at least the one who published it and is listed as the creator, but we did not hear back.
-The two columns of data that we were unable to effectively use are the graded assessment of the quality of the wood, and the quotes made on the wood.
+'Grade' of logs refer to both the quality of the logs, and the size (scale) of the logs.
+'Quotes' we weren't able to figure out at all.

 Luckily, those two sets of data were also the least required for us to be able to interpret to answer our question.
-While it would have been nice to work with the wood grade and number of bids as well, in the end they were largely only factors in the final price the wood was sold for, which was a set of data that was very understandable and easy to work with.
-And as our question was directly related to the price of the wood over time and not the grade of the wood, it was not a significant obstacle to have to exclude those variables from the final analysis.
+While it would have been nice to work with Grade and Quotes as well, in the end they did not seem to be important factors to answer our basic question, which could be analyzed with the remaining column variables.
+Thus, the lack of usage of Grade and Quotes was not a significant obstacle to conudcting our analyses.

 However, for the sake of clarity, we will further explain what it is exactly that we found problematic with the variables Grade and Number.of.Quotes.